Best Home Remedies For Dry Skin: Doctor's Guide

 What causes dry skin?

-Dry skin is a common condition that can be caused by many factors.
+Dry skin is a common condition that can be brought on by a variety of factors.
 Some of the most common causes of dry skin are listed below.

 1. Ageing: As we get older, our skin produces less oil and becomes more susceptible to dryness.